-Sunflower Sprout Salad made with tomatoes, fresh garden greens and freshly squeezed lemon juice is a quick and easy side dish for any healthy dinner.
-If you are inundated with greens from the farmers market this healthy sprout salad is the answer.
+Did you know that sunflower greens and sprouts are as high in protein as chicken!
+Amazing isn’t it?!
+This healthy Sunflower Sprout Salad is made with tomatoes, fresh garden greens, and freshly squeezed lemon juice, and is a quick and easy side dish.
+If you are inundated with greens from the farmers market this healthy sprout salad is your answer.

 After an unusually long, snowy winter here in Colorado, we have been blessed with warmer weather.
-The sun was shining today as I sat on my porch, read the newspaper and watched people strolling through the neighborhood.
+The sun was shining today as I sat on my porch, reading the newspaper and watching people strolling through the neighborhood.
 Delightful!

 Sunflower Sprout Salad

 - 1 (3 oz) package sunflower sprouts

 - 1 cup sugar plum tomatoes, sliced in half

 - 2 tablespoons olive oil

 - Immerse mesclun greens in a bowl of water, then spin greens dry in a salad spinner

 - Immerse sprouts in a bowl of water, pick out any remaining seed shells from the sprouts, then spin dry

 - Place greens, sprouts and tomatoes in a large salad bowl